tsdat/aws-template/README.md

 # Deploying Tsdat Pipelines to AWS

 This repository contains everything needed to deploy your Tsdat pipelines to Amazon Web Services (AWS).
-The following picutures give a high level overview of the build process and what resources are created in AWS.
+The following pictures give a high level overview of the build process and what resources are created in AWS.

 ![Image](./images/aws_template.png)